 Visit the Animals

-If you’ve a bit more time on your hands and want to make a day of it, most major cities in Germany have their own zoo usually featuring indoor and outdoor attractions and the chance to get hands on in interactive or walk through enclosures.
+If you’ve a bit more time on your hands and want to make a day of it, most major cities in Germany have their own zoo.
+Most have indoor and outdoor attractions and the chance to get hands on, with interactive or walk through enclosures.
 Munster All Weather zoo is a favourite for us, we also recently enjoyed a visit to the historic Leipzig Zoo- highly recommended!

 If you have any travel tips, ideas or inspiration when it comes to travelling as a family, I’d love to hear them.
 Lets chat in the comments.